Prince Charles Website Drops Clues He Will Insist Camilla Parker Bowles Be Named Queen, Despite Public Outrage

 One source revealed that Charles does not have as much pull with his sons as he used to, apart from how he controls their funds.
 Given how much they adored their mom, it’s unlikely that they’ll be on board with calling Camilla Queen.

-A recent poll showed that the majority of residents in the UK prefer that Camilla takes on the title of princess consort.
+A recent poll showed that the majority of residents in the U.K. prefer that Camilla takes on the title of princess consort.
 In fact, only 19 percent of people polled believed that Camilla deserves the title while over 67 percent opposed the idea.

-Charles nor Camilla have commented on the reports surrounding her future title.
+Neither Charles nor Camilla has commented on the reports surrounding her future title.

 Prince Charles and Camilla Parker Bowles have been married since 2005.